Colorful linear programming, Nash equilibrium, and pivots: Links with Nash equilibria

-Now, for $v$ a vertex of $\mathsf{K}$, define $\lambda(v)$ to be its color, i.e. the index $i$ such that $v\in\S_i$.
-Any fully-labeled simplex $\sigma$ of $\mathsf{K}$ is such that $\bigcup_{i=1}^{d+1}\S_i\setminus\sigma$ is a \pdcs{} and conversely.
-There is thus an explicit one-to-one correspondence between the fully-labeled simplices of $\mathsf{K}$ and the \pdcs{}.
-Applying Theorem~\ref{thm:sperner} (Sperner's lemma) with $\mathsf{T}=\mathsf{K}$, $n=d$, and $E=\{1,\ldots,d+1\}$ shows that there is an even number of fully-labeled simplices in $\mathsf{K}$, and hence, an even number of \pdcs s.
-Since there is a proof of Sperner's lemma using an oriented path-following argument~\cite{Sca67b,Meu13} and since the triangulation here can easily be encoded by a Turing machine computing the neighbors of any simplex in the triangulation in polynomial time, {\sc Finding Another Colorful Simplex} is in \textup{PPAD}. \end{proof}
+We define a simplicial complex $\K$ with vertex set $\{1,\ldots,2d+2\}$ and whose simplices $\sigma$ are such that $\{1,\ldots,2d+2\}\setminus\sigma$ is the support of a feasible solution of the system. $\K$ is a simplicial complex of the form stated in Lemma~\ref{lem:bases}.
+It is thus a triangulation of $\mathcal{S}^{d}$, with $m=d+1$ and $n=2d+2$.
+Now, for $v$ a vertex of $\K$, define $\lambda(v)$ to be its color, i.e., the index $i$ such that $v\in\{2i-1,2i\}$.
+Any fully-labeled simplex $\sigma$ of $\K$ is such that $\{1,\ldots,2d+2\}\setminus\sigma$ is a colorful feasible basis and conversely.
+There is thus an explicit one-to-one correspondence between the fully-labeled simplices of $\K$ and the colorful feasible bases.
+The triangulation $\K$ here can easily be encoded by a Turing machine computing the neighbors of any simplex in the triangulation in polynomial time.
+There is a proof of Sperner's lemma (Theorem~\ref{thm:sperner}) via an oriented path-following argument~\cite{Sca67b,Meu13}, which considers directed paths joining fully-labeled simplices.
+Given a fully-labeled simplex, finding another fully-labeled simplex is thus in \textup{PPAD}, and so is {\sc Finding Another Colorful Simplex}. \end{proof}